-Once a variant exists, with one or more Evidence Items, variant coordinates and other variant-level data can also be curated.
+Once a variant exists in the database, then variant coordinates and other variant-level data can also be curated in the user interface.
 The CIViC definition of a variant is intentionally broad to encompass not only simple variation (e.g., SNVs and indels), but also regional/categorical variation (e.g., exon mutation), or other types of variation (e.g., expression, fusions).

-Features within the Variant knowledge model include: Variant Summary, Alias, HGVS expressions, ClinVar IDs, Sources, Variant Type, representative Variant Coordinates and Transcript.
-Variants are linked to associated CIViC Assertions, Variant Evidence Score, and external data from MyVariant.info.
+Features within the Variant knowledge model include: Description, Aliases, HGVS expressions, ClinVar IDs, Sources, Variant Type, representative Variant Coordinates and Transcript.

 Additional instruction on curating individual components of variants are provided in the Knowledge Model docs for Variants.